How IPv6 Changes Network Forensics and Digital Investigations

 It is not possible to simply copy and apply traditional IPv4-based forensic techniques to IPv6 networks.
 Organizations require more sophisticated protocol awareness, modern logging techniques, and updated tools to maintain visibility and guarantee accurate attribution.

-Recognizing intrusions, reconstructing attacker pathways, and upholding regulatory compliance in dual-stack environments all depend on an understanding of these distinctions.
+Recognizing intrusions, reconstructing attacker pathways, and upholding regulatory compliance in dual-stack environments all depend on understanding these distinctions, especially as IPv6 threats businesses ignore continue to expand, as discussed in Top IPv6 Threats Businesses Ignore.

 How IPv6 Fundamentally Modifies Network Forensics